Compare/Veto vs DIY

 Monthly maintenance (hours)020-40 hrs

-DIY assumes 8-16 weeks at $100/hr for implementation, plus 20-40 hrs/month ongoing maintenance.
-Does not include opportunity cost of diverted engineering resources.
+DIY estimate: 10-19 weeks at $100/hr for initial build, plus 20-40 hrs/month ongoing.
+Does not include opportunity cost of features those engineers could have shipped instead.

 When to choose each

-• -Your engineering resources are better spent on core product
+• -Your engineering time is better spent on product

 Build DIY when